-- (a) A Person shall initiate an appeal by completing a notice of appeal form, as provided by the SDRCC, and by delivering it to the SDRCC and to: - (i) all Parties who were before the Doping Panel whose decision is being appealed, within thirty (30) days of the notification of the Doping Panel's decision [CADP Rule 13.2.2]; - (ii) all Parties involved in the CCES' decision being appealed, within ten (10) days of the notification of the CCES' decision [CADP Rule 13.2.2]; or - (iii) as applicable, the Respondent and the Entity Pursuing the Violation, within thirty (30) days of the Safeguarding Panel's decision on consequence, unless specified otherwise in the Applicable Conduct Rules or Specific Procedural Rules of the SO. - (b) An Appellant of a doping-related decision who was not a Party before the Doping Panel, but is otherwise entitled to appeal, shall initiate an appeal within twenty-one (21) days of receiving a copy of the case file that was before the Doping Panel [CADP 13.6.2]. - (c) Appeal hearings should be conducted expeditiously.
+- (a) A Person shall initiate an appeal by completing a notice of appeal form, as provided by the SDRCC, and by delivering it to the SDRCC and to: - (i) all Parties who were before the Doping Panel whose decision is being appealed, within thirty (30) days of the notification of the Doping Panel's decision [CADP Rule 13.2.2]; - (ii) all Parties involved in the CCES' decision being appealed, within ten (10) days of the notification of the CCES' decision [CADP Rule 13.2.2]; or - (iii) the DSO, if appealing a decision of a Safeguarding Panel, within thirty (30) days of the Safeguarding Panel's decision on sanction. - (b) An Appellant of a doping-related decision who was not a Party before the Doping Panel, but is otherwise entitled to appeal, shall initiate an appeal within twenty-one (21) days of receiving a copy of the case file that was before the Doping Panel [CADP 13.6.2]. - (c) Appeal hearings should be conducted expeditiously.
 Except where all Parties agree or fairness requires otherwise, the SDRCC shall take all appropriate action to ensure that the hearing process commences no later than forty-five (45) days from the receipt of the appeal. - (d) Notwithstanding any of the foregoing, when fairness so requires, the Panel shall take all appropriate action to expedite the commencement of hearings.